Read time: 11mins

 By Creditors: The company does not have the ability to satisfy all its debts.
 Creditors voting appoint a liquidator once they have an agreed decision date.

 A company creditor could be a supplier, bank, finance organisation person, supplier who has supplied goods, money or services and awaits repayment at an agreed date.
 Therefore the company owes money to its creditors.

 Trade creditors remain usually a supplier to the company for raw material, goods for resale.
 They are usually unsecured unless a guarantee has been given or some other form of surety.

 When debtor acknowledges their companies position and that it may longer trade due to adverse cashflow.
-They then request help to sort the problem out with any force from a creditor.
+They then request help to sort the problem out with no intervention from a creditor.
 They act voluntarily.

 The ever-changing impact of the corona19 virus pandemic hitting industry and commerce hard in the UK.
 Many are facing financial ruin or mounting financial distress.
 While happening, can creditors take action by using the courts to collect monies while under lockdown?

 UK government faces challenging times.
 They are introducing new rules to mitigate the severe financial crisis; UK businesses endure.
 HMGOV hope the response then helps companies, so they then continue trading while restructuring, and rescue plans implemented.
 Therefore, saving jobs and refloating the UK economy.

 Governments new measures to help businesses protect against creditor claims.

 Proposals for rule changes await parliament.
 So they include: